🧠 Deep Learning: A Complete Guide Decoded: The Complete Guide That Will Make You an Neural Network Master!

 Current state-of-the-art architecture in NLP and beyond.
 Foundation for models like BERT, GPT, and Vision Transformers (ViTs).

-🧗♂️ Challenges in Deep Learning
+🧗♂️ Scaling the Peaks: Challenges in Deep Learning

 Despite its success, deep learning faces key hurdles: